billjh/blog/source/_posts/2017/c-sharp-immutable-types.md

 {% endcodeblock %}

 ## Getter-only auto-properties (C# 6)
 New feature in C# 6 (released quite a while actually) allows declaring auto-property without a setter.
-In this way, the hidden underlying field initialized in the constructor will be read-only and can only be accessed through the getter.
+In this way, the underlying field will be read-only and can be initialized in the constructor.

 {% codeblock lang:csharp %}
 public class Customer